Richard Bingham: Queensland Integrity Commissioner

-The Queensland Integrity Commissioner is responsible for providing advice on integrity and ethics issues and for maintaining the lobbyists register.
+The Queensland Integrity Commissioner is an independent officer of the Queensland Parliament who is responsible for providing advice on integrity and ethics issues and for maintaining the lobbyists register.

 Under the Integrity Act 2009, the Integrity Commissioner can give written advice to Ministers, MPs, senior public servants and others about ethics or integrity issues, including conflicts of interest.